Search the JIRA 5.0.x Beta and RCs Documentation:

 JIRA Administrators

-Permission to perform most JIRA administration functions (see list of exclusions below).
+Permission to perform most JIRA administration functions.

 Browse Users